capstone-23-24/backend/README.md

 # Usaage
 Install python3 on your device

-Create a virtual env with the commands; python3 -m venv <environmentName>
+Create a virtual env with the commands; python3 -m venv 'environmentName'

 Start your Virtual Environment